 She’s the whole package.
-Smart, beautiful, funny, creative, genuine and really nice.
-Here are some words we exchanged over this fun thing we got to do, which was take these photos of her in my clothes.
+Smart, beautiful, funny, creative and genuine.
+Here are some words we exchanged during this crazy cool thing we got to do, which was take these photos of her in my clothes.
 It’s not surprising I left our interaction feeling inspired and a little smarter/cooler.
 For this, Sarah is an MH Muse.

 MH: So while we were shooting, we were talking about Atlanta style and I liked what you were saying.

 Sarah: I think that when people say there’s no fashion scene in Atlanta that’s really not true.
 On Instagram it's easy to feel like everyone is pulling inspiration from the same places and shopping at the same stores, but when I'm walking around Atlanta I realize there is so much diversity of style here, so many different voices and expressions.
 I feel like the fashion I see here in Atlanta doesn’t get a lot of credit in comparison to major "fashion cities."
+Megan, what you’re doing with your line is relevant and exciting.
 So thanks for that!
 I think I’m gonna live in Atlanta forever because I’m obsessed with it here but I should probably leave for a year or two.

 Sarah: I got my BFA in Printmaking a few years ago at UGA.
 Since then I've just been running around town doing some graphic design for bands and restaurants and friends.
 I'm trying hard to keep my design muscles in shape so I work on a painting or drawing or poem every day.
 I've learned that my inspiration comes from anywhere!
 I always look to fashion for inspiration in my design work but I also love to look at traditional mediums like hand painted signs, I really see some great ones when I take the train.
 My work is also really inspired by silliness so I love referencing The Muppets and Looney Tunes.
 I always feel like my work needs to be a mix of goofy, fun bright colors while also taking design seriously as a vehicle for change and communication.